aerobatic/website/content/docs/cli.md

 The subdomain you want your website to be accessible at.
 For apex domain enter the value '@'.
 For wildcard domain enter '\*'.
 {{% /option %}}

-You can also run the command without any arguments to get status information on the domain.
+You can also run the command without any arguments to get status information on the domain as well as DNS details.

 {{<cli "aero domain --name mydomain.com --subdomain www">}}
 {{<cli "aero domain --name mydomain.com --subdomain @">}}